-The COVID-19 Vaccine Coronavirus (COVID-19) vaccine -see page 2 for 2nd dose update Regulations have now been laid before parliament that require all care home staff in any CQC registered Care Home to be fully vaccinated.
-This will apply to all staff employed by the care home (regardless of working hours), agency staff, volunteers and those entering the home to complete work who are employed elsewhere (uple exempt).
-A link to Stakeholder Q and A from the DHSC can be found on page 4 of document.
+The COVID-19 Vaccine

+Coronavirus (COVID-19) vaccine

+All care home staff in any CQC registered Care Home will need to be fully vaccinated by October + 16 week grace period (and subject to parliamentary approval).
+This will apply to all staff employed by the care home (regardless of working hours), agency staff, volunteers and those entering the home to complete work who are employed elsewhere (unless exempt).

 How safe is the COVID-19 vaccine?

 Two vaccines are currently being used in the UK - the Pfizer-BioNTech vaccine and the Oxford-AstraZeneca vaccine.
 A third from Moderna has also been approved for use.

 All of the vaccines have been shown to stop people from becoming seriously ill and dying and have met strict standards for safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 Monitoring of the impact of the vaccines as well as side effects and long-term risks continue after the vaccine is approved to make sure that the benefit of the vaccine outweighs any side effects.
 The MHRA advice is that the benefit of the vaccine in preventing COVID-19, which can result in hospitalisation and death, far outweigh the risk of side effects.

 So far, millions of people have been given a COVID-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
 No longterm complications have been reported.

 It is essential that staff continue to adhere to social distancing and Infection Prevention and Control Guidance once they have had the vaccine.

 How effective is the COVID-19 vaccine?
 The first dose of the COVID-19 gives good protection from coronavirus but you will need 2 doses of the vaccines to give you long lasting protection.
 There is a small chance you might still get coronavirus even if you have the vaccine but the vaccine will reduce the risk of you becoming seriously ill.
 It is not yet clear if vaccination will stop you from passing it to someone else, so it is important to continue to follow social distancing, infection prevention and control guidance and PPE guidance.

 Can you catch COVID-19 from the vaccine?

 You cannot catch COVID-19 from the vaccine.
 You could have COVID and not realise you have the symptoms until after your vaccination appointment though.
 Covid Symptoms People with COVID-19 now are reporting a wide range of symptoms.
 People with these symptoms may have COVID-19: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhoea If you have the symptoms above, stay at home and arrange to have a test.
-Consent care prior to the vaccination being given.